top of page

 The verb 'astonish' has its etymological origins in Middle English.
 It is derived from the Old French word 'estoner,' which means 'to stun' or 'to amaze.'
 This Old French term, in turn, traces its roots to the Latin 'extonare,' where 'ex' means 'out' and 'tonare' means 'to thunder.'
 Therefore, 'astonish' originally meant 'to strike with thunder' or 'to leave someone thunderstruck.'
 Over time, the term evolved to describe the act of surprising or amazing someone greatly, often to the point of leaving them speechless or in a state of shock.
 'Astonish' implies a level of surprise or wonder that is so profound that it elicits a strong and often unanticipated emotional response from the person experiencing it.

-Find the meaning of astonish
+Quiz: Find the meaning of the verb astonish:

 Try Again!